Kumungchi/psychocas-app/nextjs-app/README.md

    ```bash
    npm run dev
    ```
-4. Open http://localhost:3000 and sign in with a Supabase account that is present in `members` or `trusted_users`.
+4. Open http://localhost:3000 and sign in with a Supabase account that is present in `memberships` or `invites`.

 ## Database Notes
-- `members` rows power the full experience, including profile editing and partner visibility
+- `member_profiles` view powers the full experience, combining `profiles`, `memberships`, and branch details
-- `trusted_users` fallback grants access when only an email address is available; optional role, branch, and expiry fields add extra context
+- `invites` fallback grants access when only an email address is available; optional role, branch, and expiry fields add extra context
 - Technicians can toggle `membership_active` directly from the technician console once the service role key is available to the client

 See the root-level `DATABASE_SETUP.md` for the full schema walkthrough and policies.